 - Steve McCaskill – Twickenham-based: SiliconUK’s former editor-in-chief, Steve, who had been with the online-only title since it was known as TechWeekEurope, only recently gave up the journo mantle to become a freelancer.
 His beat covers B2B IT news and interviews, sports tech and telecoms, so hit him with wide tech stories.

-- Chris Mellor, Croydon-based: Storage editor at The register, approach Chris for all of your storage and allied technology news.
+- Chris Mellor, Croydon-based: Storage editor at The Register, approach Chris for all of your storage and allied technology news.
 The patches covered by The Register’s journalists differ, so be sure to do your homework and not contact the wrong journalist as even a simple skim of the homepage news stories should give you a clear indication of who is best to approach with your particular tech news.
-For example, if your news is more security-related then hit John Leyden with it, and if it’s more personal technology and wearables, Andrew Orlowski is your man.
+For example, if your news is more security-related then hit John Leyden (update: left The Register in late 2018) with it, and if it’s more personal technology and wearables, Andrew Orlowski is your man.

 - Mike Butcher – London-based: Mike is editor at large for TechCrunch where he focuses on everything European, from the smallest startups and products to larger tech giants.
 Awarded an MBE in 2016 for services to the UK tech industry and journalism, Mike is not an easy journo to hook with a story, so the more standout you can make your news, the better.
 At the moment though, he has been writing mainly about Blockchain and Crypto.